-What makes AFS unique as a volunteer organization, is the variety of opportunities for volunteers to be engaged in supporting the AFS mission.
-There are volunteer roles and tasks to meet different time commitments, interests, and skills, that can be done locally in your chapter/team, or nationally either volunteering in a advisory group, committee, National Council, or in a national volunteer role like Hosted Student Bio Writer and becoming a member of an Advisory Group or a National Council Committee.
+What makes AFS unique as a volunteer organization is the variety of opportunities for volunteers to be engaged in supporting the AFS mission.
+There are volunteer roles and tasks that meet all different levels of time availability, interests, and skills.
+Many roles can be performed locally in your chapter/team.
+National volunteer opportunities include serving as a Hosted Student Bio Writer and becoming a member of an Advisory Group or a National Council Committee.

-AFS-USA established the National Council, Advisory Groups and Committees, as a way to create a space where AFS volunteers and staff could work together to address organizational needs and/or challenges from a national perspective.
-These national volunteer groups are forums where AFS staff and AFS volunteers representing different areas of expertise, knowledge, skills and talents can review different areas of the organization and develop recommendations for how we can improve the processes, tools, and/or resources needed to effectively deliver and support our AFS programs, volunteers, communities and participants.
+AFS-USA established the National Council, Advisory Groups, and Committees as a way to create a space where AFS volunteers and staff can work together to address organizational needs and/or challenges from a national perspective.
+These national volunteer groups are forums where AFS staff and AFS volunteers representing different areas of expertise, knowledge, skills, and talents can review different areas of the organization and develop recommendations for how we can improve the processes, tools, and/or resources needed to effectively deliver and support our AFS programs, volunteers, communities, and participants.

 To learn more about Advisory Groups and National Council Committees, feel free to visit the following articles with more information about each group.

 - Communications Committee